LJWatson/website-tink-eleventy/src/posts/2016-05-24-understanding-semantics.md

 <span class="link">Tink UK</span>
 ```

 The browser does not recognise this structure as a link, and so does not provide any of the expected behaviour (the styling is provided using CSS).
 The `span` element is semantically neutral, so it does not have an implicit role that is useful in this context.
-This [screen reader demo of a pseudo-link](https://www.youtube.com/watch?v=xs7Xh7011m4) shows the missing information.

 It is possible to use JavaScript, ARIA, and CSS to polyfill the missing semantic information, and to provide some (but not all) of the styling and behaviours associated with the `a` element.
 That takes a lot more code, a lot more effort, and it usually results in a very brittle implementation compared to that of a native html element.